Terminology Governance Guide

 This is an informative section

-Spec-Up, Spec-Up Glossary tool, TEv2, and the KERISSE-engine plus kerific tooling are gradually going to be integrated for the sake of concept & terminology management in ToIP.
+Spec-Up, Spec-Up Glossary tool, TEv2, and the KERISSE-engine (search engine, KERIDoc education) plus kerific tooling are gradually going to be integrated for the sake of concept & terminology management in ToIP.

 This section might be why we anticipate this Governance Guide on future development the way we’ve done in the previous sections.